Jackzmc/sourcemod-plugins/README.md

 * **Convars:**
   * `l4d2_autocrown_allowed_difficulty <default: 7>` - The difficulties the plugin is active on.
 1=Easy, 2=Normal 4=Advanced 8=Expert.
 Add numbers together.
   * `l4d2_autocrown_modes_tog <default: 7>` - (Not implemented) - Turn on the plugin in these game modes.
 0=All, 1=Coop, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together

+### l4d2_extraplayeritems
+A tool that can automatically provide items for > 5 player co-op games (or versus).
+When the second saferoom is entered, any time someone heals they will be given an extra kit afterwards until all extra kits are consumed.
+Extra kits are the same amount of extra palyers.
+When the level transitions, any players who do not have kits will receive one, and if there is still extra kits, on heal they will be given still.

+Also features a part that will increase the item count on any item, kit, or weapon spawns at a random percentage that increases based on player count.
+This is controlled by the `l4d2_extraitem_chance` cvar.

+* **Convars:**
+  * `l4d2_extraitem_chance` - The base chance (multiplied by player count) of an extra item being spawned.
+Default: 0.056

+### l4d_survivor_identity_fix
+A fork of Merudo, Shadowysn's identity fix plugin that adds support for other plugins to update the model cache.
+This is used by [L4D2Tools](#L4D2Tools) to update the identity when someone changes their model with sm_model.
+It also will clear the memory of model when a player disconnects entirely or on a new map.